Thasorn Klinnium

 Thasorn Klinnium (ทสร กลิ่นเนียม; born 25 April 1998), nicknamed Emi (เอมี่), is a Thai-Chinese actress, singer, and model.
-She gained recognition for her performances in various television series, notably portraying Nana in Girl from Nowhere Season 2 (2021) and Aim-Orn in School Tales The Series (2022).
-She signed with GMMTV in 2023, subsequently appearing in Beauty Newbie (2024) and Perfect 10 Liners (2024), and later starred as Pam, the lead character in the girls’ love series Us (2025).
+She first gained recognition for her performances in various television series, notably portraying Nana in Girl from Nowhere Season 2 (2021) and Aim-Orn in School Tales The Series (2022).

+She signed with GMMTV in 2023, subsequently appearing in Beauty Newbie (2024) and Perfect 10 Liners (2024).
+She further gained acclaim with her lead role as Pam in the girls' love series Us (2025) for which she won Rising Female of The Year at the Kazz Awards and the Howe Awards in 2025.

 Early life and education

 Thasorn was born on 25 April 1998 in Thailand.
 Her father is a native of Thailand, and her mother is from Guangzhou, China.
 She is of Thai Chinese descent.
 Her Chinese name is Zhu Mingyi (朱名怡 (Zhū Míngyí, zyu1 ming4 ji4)).

 She completed her secondary education at Nawamintharachinuthid Horwang Nonthaburi School.
 She graduated with a Bachelor of Communication Arts degree from Faculty of Information and Communication Technology Silpakorn University.